 If holders of the DF Warrants elect to exercise them on a cashless basis, they would pay the exercise price by surrendering his, her or its warrants for that number of shares of Common Stock equal to the quotient obtained by dividing (x) the product of the fair market value of one share of Common Stock on such exercise date minus the exercise price, as adjusted, multiplied by the number of underlying shares of Common Stock of each DF Warrant by (y) the fair market value of one share of Common Stock on such exercise date.
-The "fair market value" for the DF Warrants will mean either (i) if the Market Price can be calculated in accordance with the definitions of "Market Price" and "Volume Weighted Average Price," the Market Price per share of Common Stock on the last Trading Day prior to the date of determination; and (ii) if the Common Stock cannot be calculated in accordance with the definitions of "Market Price" and "Volume Weighted Average Price," the fair market value of a share of Common Stock shall be such fair market value as determined in good faith by the Company in reliance on an opinion of a nationally recognized independent investment banking firm retained by the Company for this purpose; provided that the Holder shall have a right to receive from the Company the calculations performed to arrive at such fair market value and a copy of the opinion of such investment banking firm and any report prepared by such investment banking firm and delivered to the Company in connection therewith.
+The "fair market value" for the DF Warrants will mean either (i) if the Market Price can be calculated in accordance with the definitions of "Market Price" and "Volume Weighted Average Price," the Market Price per share of Common Stock on the last Trading Day prior to the date of determination; and (ii) if the Common Stock cannot be calculated in accordance with the definitions of "Market Price" and "Volume Weighted Average Price," the Market value as determined in good faith by the Company in reliance on an opinion of a nationally recognized independent investment banking firm retained by the Company for this purpose; provided that the Holder shall have a right to receive from the Company the calculations performed to arrive at such fair market value and a copy of the opinion of such investment banking firm and any report prepared by such investment banking firm and delivered to the Company in connection therewith.